Scanframe/sf-cygwin-bin/README.md

 software tools, and data of the Unix-like environment.
 Thus, it is possible to launch Windows applications from the Cygwin environment, as well as to use Cygwin tools and applications within the Windows operating context.

-## Installing Powershell Script
+## Install using Powershell Script

-Download the PowerShell script **[install-cygwin.ps1](/Scanframe/sf-cygwin-bin/blob/master/install-cygwin.ps1 "Link to script repository location.")** from this repository to install Cygwin and configure pseudo automatically.
+Download the PowerShell script **[install-cygwin.ps1](/Scanframe/sf-cygwin-bin/blob/master/install-cygwin.ps1 "Link to script repository location.")** from this repository to install Cygwin and configure it automatically.

+What it does do:
+* Installs Windows multi-tab terminal.
+* Download the Cygwin installer.
+* Install Cygwin and additional packages.
+* Configure the `%USERPROFILE%\cygwin` directory as the home directory for Cygwin Bash.
+* Clone this repository as the `~/bin` directory.
+* Copying `.bash_profile` and `.bashrc` from this repo into the home directory.

+What it does NOT do:
+* Configure the multi-tab terminal for Windows using Cygwin.
+* Generate an SSH key.

-## Installing Manually
+## Install Manually

-### WinGet
+### Using WinGet Package Manager

 Simple from the command-line.